nichigem/holobot/README.md

 playwright install
 ```

+# Holobot - A bot to post threads or replies on a vichan imageboard very quickly for fun reasons.
+# Written in playwright! - Undetected!

 change text in `replybotpw.py`, make sure image is in same directory

 make sure to put proxy details in `proxy.py`